helixyte/everest-demo/README.rst

 ==============================================================

-If you just want to play with an ``everest`` application without having to go through , do the following:
+If you just want to play with an ``everest`` application without having to go through boring background information, do the following:

 1. Follow the
 `installation instructions <https://github.com/cenix/everest#installation>`_